Atman50/emacs-config/README.md

 (load my-cfg)
 ```

 1. Provide for a separate `custom.el` file.
-Keeping the customizations separate and first allows for standard emacs customization of **most** of the package variables.
-When package variables setup outside of the customization file, then `M-x describe-variable` says it was "changed outside of customization".
+Keeping the customizations separate and first allows for standard emacs customization
+    of **most** of the package variables.
+When package variables setup outside of the customization file, then `M-x
+          describe-variable` says it was "changed outside of customization".

 2. Initializes the package system.
-Put this after the customizations so that the variable `package-load-list` can be customized (I use [Gnu](https://gnu.org/packages), [Melpa](https://melpa.org/packages), and [Org](https://orgmode.org/packages) - see `custom.el`).
+Put this after the customizations so that the variable `package-load-list` can be customized
+    (I use [Gnu](https://gnu.org/packages), [Melpa](https://melpa.org/packages), and [Org](https://orgmode.org/packages) - see `custom.el`).

 3. Sets the preferred coding-system.
-Since I work on Windows sometimes and some Melpa packages are lacking the proper [byte order mark](https://en.wikipedia.org/wiki/Byte_order_mark) at the beginning of the file, this needs to happen before `package-refresh-contents` so that it finishes without issue.
+Since I work on Windows sometimes and some Melpa packages are lacking the proper [byte order
+    mark](https://en.wikipedia.org/wiki/Byte_order_mark) at the beginning of the file, this needs to happen before `package-refresh-contents` so that it finishes without issue.
     It's not a bad idea to just do this ubiquitously, so I do it here.

 4. Gets the package contents.
-This uses `package-archives` from the `custom.el` file to load up the repository contents and is only called if use-package is not found in the `package-archives-contents`, meaning the archives not read.
+This uses `package-archives` from the `custom.el` file to load up the repository contents and is
+    only called if use-package is not found in the `package-archives-contents`, meaning the archives not read.

 5. Assures use-package is loaded; `use-package` is used to perform the remainder of this configuration.

 6. Installs org.
-It ends up that the built-in org-mode is rather old and use-package seems to have issues forcing the installation.
-This little tibit, looks in the elpa directory
+It ends up that the built-in org-mode is rather old and use-package seems to have issues forcing the

-of the one from the org repository, although you can install from hand from the `M-x list-packages` buffer.
+    installation.
+This little tidbit, looks in the ELPA directory of the one from the org repository, although you can install from
+    hand from the `M-x list-packages` buffer.
 To automate this, the code here works but might be a little fragile.
+For example, if
-For exmaple, if the version number isn't just a single number.
-This not only loads the org package from the org repository, it also makes sure it is up-to-date.
+    the version number isn't just a single number.
+This not only loads the org package from the org repository, it also makes sure
+    it is up-to-date.
 The code could be guarded by finding any org-# directory under elpa and not installing.

-1. Does the deed and loads this file.
+7. Does the deed and loads this file.
 If the file has already been "babel-ed" then just load the results, otherwise do the "babel-ing".

 That's it.
 Used to be simpler, but had to account for overriding the built-in org-mode package.